iraiosub/riboseq-flow/README.md

 ### Authors and contact

-This DSL2 Nextflow pipeline is written and maintained by Ira Iosub in Prof. Jernej Ule's lab at The Francis Crick Institute.
-It is based on a snakemake pipeline in collaboration with its original author, Oscar Wilkins.
+riboseq-flow is written and maintained by Ira Iosub in Prof. Jernej Ule's lab at The Francis Crick Institute.
+It is based on a Snakemake pipeline in collaboration with its original author, Oscar Wilkins.
 Contact email: `ira.iosub@crick.ac.uk`

 ### Issues and contributions

-riboseq is under active development by Ira Iosub.
-For queries related to the pipeline, raise an issue on github.
+riboseq-flow is under active development by Ira Iosub.
+For queries related to the pipeline, raise an issue on GitHub.
 If you are interested in building more functionality or want to get involved please reach out.

+### Contributing guidelines

+We welcome contributions to riboseq-flow.

+If you wish to make an addition or change to the pipeline, please follow these steps:

+1. Open an issue to detail the proposed fix or feature and select the appropriate label.
+2. Create a new branch based on the `dev` branch, with a short, descriptive name e.g. `feat-colours` for making changes to a color palette
+3. Modify the code exclusively on this new branch and mention the relavant issue in the commit message.
+4. When your modifications are complete, submit a pull request to the `dev` branch describing the changes.
+5. Request a review from iraiosub on your pull request.